thefesty/hacker-news/README.md

 ### Manual
 Download the files and place them in a folder (i.e hacker-news), on your web-server.
-Depending on which web-server you are using, you may need to do some ekstra minor configuration.
+Depending on which web-server you are using, you may need to do some minor configuration.

 ### NPM
 Download the files and place them in an empty folder.